ScriptAddicts/hiring/senior_software_engineer.md

 * You’re a fan of spreadsheets and their programming paradigm
 * You’re a team player

-**Qualifications:**
+### Qualifications:

-* **Experience:** 6+ years as a professional programmer on products, preferably SaaS products with many users.
+* **Experience:** 6+ years as a professional programmer on products, preferably cloud products with many users.
 * **Cloud:** you have experience with one of the 3 main cloud platforms.
 Bonus points for GCP and serverless experience
-* **Programming languages:** you have a strong experience in Java 8+ and know at least one front-end programming language + framework like JavaScript/TypeScript and React
+* **Programming languages:** you have experience in at least one back-end programming language (Java is a plus).
+Some experience and understanding of front-end technologies is required.
-* **Software engineering tools:** you’ve worked with git and Jira, you’re familiar with Java build tools (maven), benchmarking, CI/CD and profiling tools
+* **Software engineering tools:** you’ve worked with git and Jira, you’re familiar with build tools, benchmarking, CI/CD and profiling tools
 * **Language:** excellent in English, both written and oral
-* **Writing:** you enjoy writing, you care about words and grammar, you are sharp and thorough
+* **Writing:** you enjoy writing, you care about words and grammar

-**Benefits:**
-* A good compensation that gives you financial peace of mind, wherever you live
+## Compensation and benefits:

+* The range for this role is EUR 70k-110k, depending on experience and type of contract
-* 30 days of paid time off (including national holidays)
+* 30 days of paid time off
 * Medical, dental and vision insurance (depending on the type of contract)
 * Paid parental leave

-**How to apply:**
+## How to apply:

 We want to get a sense of how you write and think.
 To that end, please write an email that covers at least the following:

-* Tell us why you want this job, and why you’re interested in building Yet Another Mail Merge
+* Tell us why you want this job, and why you’re interested in building our products
 * Tell us about something you’ve built that you’re proud of, show us some code if possible
 * Tell us what you’re excited about in programming these days
-* Include a link to something you're proud of having written online (or copy/paste if not public - we won't share)
+* If possible, include a link to something you have written online
 * Please ask the questions you have

-We value great writers, so please use your application to show off those skills (stock cover letters won’t do)
+We value great writers, so please show off those skills (stock cover letters won’t do).

-**Interview process:**
+Send your email and resume, plus any public profile or material you feel relevant to stan@talarian.io

+### Interview process:

 1. We will first ask you a few targeted questions to be answered by email so as to get acquainted with you in writing.
 2. If that goes well, we’ll send you a technical test.
 3. You’ll then move on to an interview with a Lead Engineer
 4. Finally, an interview with the CTO.

-We can’t wait to hear from you!

-Send us your cover letter and resume, plus any public profile or material you feel relevant to [stan@talarian.io](mailto:stan@talarian.io)

-We will first ask you a few targeted questions to be answered by email so as to get acquainted to you in writing.
-If that goes well, we’ll send you a “data analyst test”.
-You’ll then move on to an interview with a the Lead Data Analyst, Data Engineer and then with the CEO

 We can’t wait to hear from you!